Weightless is about fostering a positive body image and fulfilling life, at any and every shape and size. It’s about well-being, not weight.

 About Margarita Tartakovsky

 In addition to writing Weightless, I’m an associate editor at Psych Central.
-I pen pieces on everything from anxiety to ADHD to relationships.
+I pen pieces on everything from anxiety and ADHD to creativity and couples.
 You can catch up on my latest writing here.
-Plus, I write a blog all about cultivating our creativity called “Make a Mess.”

 I co-wrote the e-book Heart to Heart: 20 Poems, Meditations + Affirmations to Embrace Your Body & Cultivate Kindness, with my close friend and Curvy Yoga founder Anna Guest-Jelley.

 Unofficially, my writing career began in elementary school when I composed my first-ever fairy tale (my mom still has it!), months after emigrating from Russia.
-Officially, I began freelancing after graduating with my master’s of science in clinical psychology from Texas A&M University.
-Today, I live in Florida with my husband, Brian, and our daughter.
+Officially, I began freelancing after graduating with my MS in clinical psychology from Texas A&M University.
+Today, I live in Florida with my husband, Brian, and our daughter, Lily.

 Thanks so much for reading!